mahdi-shojaee/gulp-amdcheck/README.md

 Removes detected unused dependencies and save the new files.

 ### Release History
+ * 2014-08-22   v1.2.5   Fix a bug when there are comments between paths and dependencies.
  * 2014-08-16   v1.2.0   Entirely uses AST.
  * 2014-07-20   v1.0.0   Uses AST to find out unused dependencies.
  * 2014-03-27   v0.0.0   First commit of gulp-amdcheck.